suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-05-30-new-fiction-for-june-2018.md

 date: 2018-05-30
 author: brandon-king
 category: fiction
-excerpt: "New titles from Helen Dunmore, Mick Herron Mark Billingham and more."
+excerpt: "New titles from Helen Dunmore, Mick Herron, Mark Billingham and more."
 featured-image: /images/featured/featured-june-2018-fiction.jpg
 featured-alt: "The King's Witch, The Death of Mrs Westaway, This is What Happened"
 breadcrumb: fiction